 In notation and sound, here is a recording of String Quartet VI, which took place in April 1992 after a rehearsal of the Amati Quartet in Berlin with and in the presence of Isang Yun.
 We put this online so that those interested can study the performance of the dynamic indications and other specifications of the notation.
 See also: Images (live from 5 Nov.
 1997), Contemplation for two violas, etc.

-The Annual General Meeting of our members is expected to take place in Berlin on Sunday, 20 (!)
-November 2022 at 11 a. m., probably at the Universität der Künste, Fasanenstr.
+The Annual General Meeting of our members took place in Berlin on Sunday, 20 November 2022 at the Universität der Künste, Fasanenstr.
 1B.

 Walter-Wolfgang Sparrer “Isang Yun: His Life and Work in Pictures” (German, Korean, English)